Healing Divided America — Restorying Narrative Wounds in

 Watch the Introduction

-Dr. Boje explores his theory for healing divided families and communities with microstorying and conversational storytelling inquiry.
+Dr. Boje explores his theory for healing divided families, communities, & nations with microstorying and conversational storytelling inquiry.

 The Microstorying Intervention